Loading...

 accessiBe uses an "overlay" approach that's controversial in the accessibility community.
 Many accessibility advocates (including the National Federation of the Blind) say overlays don't solve the underlying problem.

-Our take: accessiBe is fine for marketing websites where you need a quick solution.
-But for course content (which is what the April 2026 deadline is about), you need actual remediation, not an overlay.
+Our take: accessiBe is a website-overlay tool, a different category from course-document remediation.
+For course content (which is what the April 2027 deadline is about), you need actual document remediation, not an overlay.

 Note: Multiple accessibility advocacy organizations have publicly raised concerns about overlay approaches.
 Research thoroughly before choosing any accessibility solution.